 MO PTAC provides counseling services at no cost to clients.
 MO PTAC offers additional training, seminars, procurement conferences and networking opportunities, as well as a bid match service.
 Nominal fees may be associated with some of these services.

-Article originally appeared in the Kansas City Small Business Monthly.
+Information on this page originally appeared in the Kansas City Small Business Monthly.
 Used with permission.

 This procurement technical assistance center is funded in part through a PTAP cooperative agreement with the Defense Logistics Agency.